marfarma/hotfix/readme.txt

 * Hotfix for WP 3.0.5 comment text KSES overzealousness.

 == Upgrade Notice ==
+= 0.8 =
+Upgrade if you are having JavaScript issues in the WordPress Dashboard.

 = 0.7 =
 Upgrade if you're getting JSON-related errors.